Oh, wow

 Offers to optimize expenses.

 I appreciate a good sale or bargain, but in the past, I often ignored coupons, discounts, points, rewards, but lately, not taking advantage feels lazy.
-Credit card points.
 Inevitably, any attempt to cancel a subscription is followed by a discounted offer.
 No…just give me that price in the beginning!

 Online Coach/Entrepreneur/Writer/Artist types who aim to show you how to earn big money.